Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 In a nutshell

 • RUN executes command(s) in a new layer and creates a new image.
-E.g., it is often used for installing software packages.
+It is often used to install software packages.

-• CMD sets default command and/or parameters, which can be overwritten from command line when docker container runs.
+• CMD sets the default command and/or parameters, which can be overwritten from the command line when the docker container runs.

 • ENTRYPOINT configures a container that will run as an executable.